zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

 Changes:
    - Line `3`: `import { SimpleSlug } from "./quartz/util/path"`
    - Line `10-11`: Links in the footer of each site.
-   - Line `29-`: Changes of elements in the left column:
+   - Line `29-41`: Changes of elements in the left column:
-      - ...
+      - Add emoji to the explorer, see [here](https://quartz.jzhao.xyz/features/explorer#add-emoji-prefix)
       - ...
    - Line `54-61`: Changes of elements in the right column:
       - ...